aws-samples/amazon-kinesis-data-analytics-blueprints/apps/java-datastream/msk-serverless-to-msk-serverless-datastream-java/README.md

-# Blueprint #2 - MSK Serverless to MSK Serverless (Java Datastream API)
+# MSK Serverless to MSK Serverless (Java Datastream API)

 This blueprint deploys a KDA app that reads from MSK Serverless using IAM auth and writes to MSK Serverless using the Java DataStream API.